-It’s looking quite okay this far.
+It looks quite okay so far.
 I hope I’ll complete the story in time.

-· I love to come on this hill top.
+· I love to come on this hilltop.
 What a calm place this is.
 My eyes can see greenery everywhere, with a shade of blue, as if these are God’s favourite colours.
 And the birds fly here and there as if they are the paintbrush.
-I think I will be able to pour my heart in my writing, in such a beautiful place.
+I think I will be able to pour my heart into my writing, in such a beautiful place.

 God bless the person who thought of putting a bench in this place.

 Oops!
-Please shower manners on some idiots who enjoy putting chewing gums on the seats.
+Please teach manners to some idiots who enjoy putting chewing gums on the benches.
 Hah!

-I can’t forget that scene when Ella trying to fill the ink pen, somehow managed to spill the ink pot all over, staining her new dress.
+I can’t forget that scene when Ella trying to fill the ink pen, somehow managed to spill the inkpot all over, staining her new dress.
 She shouted at me because the ink pen was mine and blamed me for the disaster.
-I didn’t reply her because I was busy laughing and cleaning the site of accident.
+I didn’t reply because I was busy laughing and cleaning the site of the accident.

 · The highlight of my story will be the interesting conversations between Tim and Shakespeare the Tree.
-Tim will be a sensitive boy, who notices and relishes each and every movement of the Tree- the dance of every single leaf and every branch, the falling of all the old leaves, the ants walking non-stop on the Tree, sometimes tickling the Tree and the habit of the Tree to aim the leaf in the pool of water.
+Tim will be a sensitive boy, who notices and relishes each and every movement of the Tree- the dance of every single leaf and every branch, the falling of all the old leaves, the ants walking non-stop on the Tree, sometimes tickling the Tree and the habit of the Tree to make the leaf always fall in the pool of water.
 Shakespeare the Tree will be like its name- grand and simple, mysterious, life-giving and a great actor.
-An actor who knows his role very well and performs it perfectly with such swiftness that looks dynamically static.
+An actor who knows its role very well and performs it perfectly with such swiftness that it looks dynamically static.

 · It is raining today and Ella doesn’t like it.
 We cancelled our plan.
-Ella messaged me ‘rainfall is not happening’ and I agreed, though I didn’t in reality.
-I like rainy season; the dominant sound of rain splashing everywhere; watching the birds trying to hide; the dripping roof; and the hot coffee.
+Ella messaged me ‘rainfall… not happening yaar’ and I agreed, though I didn’t in reality.
+I like the rainy season; the dominant sound of rain splashing everywhere; watching the birds trying to hide; the dripping roof; and the hot coffee.

 Thanks to the rain, I’ll add a chapter about it in my story.
-Something of a sort when Tim rushes to save himself from the heavy shower and finds Shakespeare the Tree as his rescuer…but not like a cliche it should represent the bond between the two friends.
+A sequence about how Tim rushes to save himself from the heavy shower and finds Shakespeare the Tree as his rescuer…but not like a cliche, it should represent the bond between the two friends.